brainrake/elm-unsafe/README.md

 This happens when you are writing a library, and some of the exported types have type parameters and guarantee some invariants that can not be expressed in the type system.
 Smart constructors are used and regular constructors are not exposed to avoid breaking invariants.

+This technique is used in the wild: [example](https://github.com/elm-community/graph/blob/6.0.0/src/Graph.elm#L701-L712).

 ## How?

 The goal is to return a value of arbitrary type, which could be anything at all, which is normally impossible because we know nothing about it and we don't already have one.